 Add Certificates and Other Software to Delegate

-For steps on adding certs or other software to the Delegate, see Common Delegate Configuration Scripts.
+For steps on adding certs or other software to the Delegate, see Common Delegate Initialization Scripts.

 Delegate Access Requirements

-- The Harness Delegate does NOT require root account access, but the Kubernetes, ECS, and Docker Delegates run as root by default.
-This is to enable the Delegate to install applications using Delegate Profiles (apt-get, etc).
+- The Harness Delegate does NOT require root account access, but the Kubernetes and Docker Delegates run as root by default.
 If you do not need to install applications using Delegate Profiles, then you can use a non-root account or install the application without the Delegate.

-- If you do not run the Delegate as root, be aware that you cannot install any software using a Delegate Configuration script.
+- If you do not run the Delegate as root, be aware that you cannot install any software using a Delegate Initialization Script.